 freshness and surprise.
 Interested in submitting?
 You can find our submissions guidelines here.

-If you're looking for copies of The Fiddlehead near you, please check out our new Retailers page under the Resources tab.
-Here's you'll find a list of local magazine retailers that stock The Fiddlehead!
+If you're looking for copies of The Fiddlehead near you, please check out our Retailers page under the Resources tab.
+There you'll find a list of Canadian magazine retailers that stock The Fiddlehead!